ArfaSaif/Data-Science-Standford/IntroTutorial.md

 ## Data Frames

 A data frame is used for storing data tables.
-It is a list of vectors of equal length.
+It is a list of vectors of *equal* length.

+% define 3 vectors
 a=c("David", "Eamonn", "Jen")
 b = c(100,98,99)
 d = c(5,6,7)

+% integrate the vectors into the data frame
+% the columns are names, grades, and heights

 > students = data.frame(names = a, grades = b, heights = d)